CojocaruRobert/QR/README.md

 # QR

-This is a private repository for QR-related projects.
+This is a public repository for QR-related projects.

 ## Getting Started